Pātea: Pre-European history

-Patea is the traditional final place where some Māori led by Turi aboard the Aotea waka settled, after it was beached at the Aotea Harbour.
+Pātea is the traditional final place where some Māori led by Turi aboard the Aotea waka settled, after it was beached at the Aotea Harbour.

 European settlement

-Patea, called Carlyle or Carlyle Beach for a time by European settlers, was originally nearer the Pātea River mouth than the present town.
-During the New Zealand Wars Patea was an important military settlement.
+Pātea, called Carlyle or Carlyle Beach for a time by European settlers, was originally nearer the Pātea River mouth than the present town.
+During the New Zealand Wars Pātea was an important military settlement.
 General Cameron's force arrived at the river mouth on 15 January 1865 and constructed redoubts on both sides of the river.

-Patea became a market town when hostilities ended.
+Pātea became a market town when hostilities ended.
 The first of the sections on the present town site were sold in 1870.
 A local shipping company was established in 1872, and harbour improvements began.
-The Marton-New Plymouth railway line via Patea was completed in March 1885.
+The Marton-New Plymouth railway line via Pātea was completed in March 1885.
 The Carlyle Town Board, created about 1877 to administer town affairs, was succeeded by a borough council constituted on 13 October 1881 under the name Patea.

-In the 1920s, Patea was the largest cheese exporting port in the world.
+In the 1920s, Pātea was the largest cheese exporting port in the world.
 The Grader Cool Store received cheese for grading from all over South Taranaki and as far south as Oroua Downs near Himatangi.
 After grading it was loaded into coastal ships at the grader wharf for transport to Wellington where it was transhipped into overseas ships for export.
 The port closed in July 1959.